Interruption of study information and guidelines.

 - Whether stipend payments will stop.
 In some circumstances, there might be a requirement to pause the stipend payments during the interruption.
 This is the case for interruptions to undertake paid internships.

-If you are a full-time student, your Council Tax exemption may be affected.
+If you are a full-time student and you interrupt your studies, your Council Tax exemption may be affected.
+Please check this with If you are a full-time student and you interrupt your studies, your Council Tax exemption may be affected.
 Please check this with Student Administration.

-An application for interruption should be made following discussion between the student and the principal or lead supervisor.
-Applications may be made by submitting the application form to the Graduate School Office:
+Applications may be made by submitting the application form to the Informatics Graduate School Office:

 - the exact start and end dates should be stated on the form.